silverstripe/cwp/docs/en/releases/cwp-recipe-basic-1.0.4.md

  * [PLAT-64] - CMS content editors can see 2-step workflow available as default
  * [PLAT-65] - ATOM formatted feeds are available for configured sites
  * [PLAT-100] - More documentation on subsite architecture

+### Accepted failing tests

+#### framework

+* CMSProfileControllerTest.testMemberCantEditAnother — Problem with Requirements combining the same file twice, non-critical Framework issue.
+* UploadTest.testUploadTarGzFileTwiceAppendsNumber — This test is now expected to fail as the new MimeValidator module will no longer allow random content to be uploaded with a mismatched mime and file extension.
+  The original test is attempting to upload a bunch of text as a gzip file.
+* i18nTextCollectorTest.testCollectFromThemesTemplates — Caused by global state, passes locally when the test is run individually.

+#### cms

+* CMSMainTest.testCreationOfTopLevelPage — Problem with Requirements combining the same file twice.
+Non-critical Framework issue.
+* ErrorPageTest.testBehaviourOf403 - Caused by global state, passes locally when run individually or as a part of all cms tests.

+#### queuedjobs

+* QueuedJobsTest.testStartJob — Caused by global state, passes locally when the test is run individually.
+* QueuedJobsTest.testImmediateQueuedJob — Caused by global state, passes locally when run either individually or as a part of all queuedjobs tests.

+#### versionfeed

+* VersionFeedFunctionalTest.testFeedViewability — Caused by global state, tests are passing locally, in travis, and via manual testing.
+Unable to reproduce error.